Velocidex/velociraptor-docs/content/knowledge_base/tips/huntlabel.md

----
-title: How to apply labels to hunt results
+# Applying labels to hunt results
----

 Sometimes it is useful to label clients from a hunt.